Information for DSA Needs Assessors

 Camden: Royal College Street London NW1 0TU and Hawkshead: Hawkshead Lane, Hatfield Hertfordshire AL9 7TA (includes Boltons Park Farm)

-Campus accessibility information will be listed on https://www.accessable.co.uk/ in due course.
+Campus accessibility information should be listed on https://www.accessable.co.uk/ in due course.
 Meanwhile please contact the college directly if you have any concerns about physical access to the campuses.

 The Camden campus is located ‘within walking distance’ of Camden Road TFL overland station, Mornington Crescent TFL underground station and Kings Cross St Pancras national/TFL stations.